googleapis/google-cloud-python/packages/google-cloud-ndb/MIGRATION_NOTES.md

   strings (entity_pb2.Value.string_value).
 At read time, a `StringProperty` will accept either a string or blob value, so compatibility is maintained with legacy databases.
+- Transaction propagation is no longer supported.
+This was a feature of the older Datastore RPC library which is no longer used.
+Starting a new transaction when a transaction is already in progress in the current context will result in an error, as will passing a value for the `propagation` option when starting a transaction.
+- The `xg` option for transactions is ignored.
+Previously, setting this to `True`, allowed writes up 5 entity groups in a transaction, as opposed to only being able to write to a single entity group.
+In Datastore, currently, writing up to 25 entity groups in a transaction is supported by default and there is no option to change this.

 ## Privatization